ramyat95/Synon/README.md

 # Synon
-high level documentation on Synon-AS400.
+High level documentation on Synon-AS400.
 The notes is completely from https://synondeveloper.com/